MostafaSensei106/Radix_Pulse/README.md

 ## 🚀 Blazing Fast Performance

-Performance is the core feature of Radix Pulse.
+Performance is the core feature of Radix Pluse.
 Our algorithms are consistently faster than the standard `List.sort()` for large numerical datasets, often by a significant margin.

 To ensure accuracy, the results below are the **average of 10 separate benchmark runs** on a standard development machine, each sorting a list of **1,000,000 random elements**.